-When considering a particular program, it’s equally important to check whether the people you will be learning from are leaders in their field.
+When considering a particular program, it’s vital to check whether the people you will be learning from are industry leaders.
 Look at their credentials and their past achievements to get a sense of whether they have significant expertise to share with you.
-This firsthand insight is one of the most important things you’re likely to gain from any course you take, whether it’s online or in person.
+This firsthand insight is one of the most important things you’re likely to gain from any online or in-person course you take.

 Ultimately, it’s up to you to decide whether you think you’d benefit from event planning courses online.
-You may want the information, as well as be able to hold up a certificate to demonstrate your knowledge of the subject, but it’s not an absolute requirement.
-And it’s important to be aware of the risk of taking a non-accredited course from an institution that’s just looking to take your money, with little of value to offer, so be sure to investigate any program before you select it.
+You may want the information and a certificate to demonstrate your knowledge of the subject.
+But it’s not an absolute requirement.
+And it’s best to know the risk of taking a non-accredited course from an institution that’s just looking to take your money.
+They offer little value, so be sure to investigate any program before you select it.

 One of the most important elements of event planning is selecting the right location.
 And there’s no better way to locate the perfect venue for each and every event you “choreograph” than by using Peerspace.
 As the largest online marketplace for event spaces, it’s the go-to resource for event planners.